Special Purpose Acquisition Company (SPAC)

 They usually have two years to execute a transaction before it is liquidated.
 In some situations, a portion of the trust's interest can be used to fund its operations.
 They are normally listed on one of the main stock markets once it has been acquired.

-Companies that want to go public might use them to make the process easier.
-They are founded by a sponsor-which might be anybody from a private equity firm to a former corporate executive-who collaborates with an underwriter to take the blank-check business public.
+Companies that want to go public might use SPACs to make the process easier.
+They are founded by a sponsor—which might be anybody from a private equity firm to a former corporate executive—who collaborates with an underwriter to take the blank-check business public.

 The SPAC raises money through a public stock offering and trades on an exchange in order to select a target firm with whom to combine.
 When a merger is completed, the SPAC inherits the target company's identity and ticker.

-The capacity to talk about the future and make forecasts, which is restricted in the typical IPO process, is one of the primary benefits for target companies-and effectively, SPACs.
+The capacity to talk about the future and make forecasts, which is restricted in the typical IPO process, is one of the primary benefits for target companies—and, effectively, SPACs.
 This is a particularly appealing prospect for SPACs looking for disruptors and innovators.

-The absence of need for roadshows (a crucial element of the traditional IPO process), which normally consist of many meetings with institutional investors and are aimed at acquiring cash, is also of importance to target firms.
+The absence of the need for roadshows (a crucial element of the traditional IPO process), which normally consist of many meetings with institutional investors and are aimed at acquiring cash, is also of importance to target firms.

 Investors may usually acquire one unit of a blank-check corporation for $10, which includes a common share and a portion of a warrant (which gives the right to buy more shares at a specified price in the future).